openstack/devstack/doc/source/faq.rst

 Q: Are there any differences between Ubuntu and Fedora support?
     A: Neutron is not fully supported prior to Fedora 18 due lack of OpenVSwitch packages.
-Q: How about RHEL 6?
-    A: RHEL 6 has Python 2.6 and many old modules packaged and is a challenge to support.
-There are a number of specific RHEL6 work-arounds in ``stack.sh`` to handle this.
-But the testing on py26 is valuable so we do it...

 Operation and Configuration
 ===========================